 A YouTube app on a smart TV is a solid addition to any lounge room, but searching can be a massive hassle.
 Trying to type “cat on a treadmill” is a pain when all you have to do it with is the TV remote.

-If you own a smart TV, YouTube pairing is probably one of the simplest pieces of functionality that you overlook every day.
+If you own a smart TV, YouTube pairing is the lifesaver (and thumb-saver) you're been looking for.
 Pairing isn’t like AirPlay, Samsung All Play or any other screen sharing or media streaming app.
-Instead, YouTube Pairing simply uses your phone as the search device and sends the YouTube address of the resulting video to your TV.
+Instead, YouTube Pairing simply uses your phone as the search device and sends the YouTube address to the YouTube app on your TV.

-This means that the TV is the device responsible for streaming, allowing for a much faster level of access at a higher definition than would otherwise be possible.
+This means that the TV is still the device responsible for streaming, allowing for a higher 'cats-per-hour' ratio than you'll have been capable of previously.

 Do I have a smart TV?